zdravkov/kendo-docs/api/dataviz/chart.md

     });
     </script>

-### series.missingValues `String` *(default: "gap")*
+### series.missingValues `String`

 The behavior for handling missing values.

-> The `missingValues` option is supported when [series.type](#configuration-series.type) is set to "area", "line", "scatterLine", "radarLine", "radarArea", "polarLine" or "polarArea".

 The supported values are:

 * "gap" - the plot stops before the missing point and continues after it.
 * "interpolate" - the value is interpolated from neighboring points.
 * "zero" - the value is assumed to be zero.

+> The default value is "interpolate", except for "area" and stacked series which default to "zero".

+> The `missingValues` option is supported when [series.type](#configuration-series.type) is set to "area", "line", "scatterLine", "radarLine", "radarArea", "polarLine" or "polarArea".

 #### Example - set the missing values behavior
     <div id="chart"></div>